-If you are price conscious then Oahu will appeal more as the cheapest Hawaiian Island to visit.
-Not only is it easier to find accommodation and packages due to increased competition, but there are more shops and groceries stores in Honolulu resulting in lower prices across the whole island.
+If you are price conscious, then Oahu will appeal more as the cheapest Hawaiian Island to visit.
+Not only is it easier to find accommodation and packages due to increased competition, but there are more shops and grocery stores in Honolulu, resulting in lower prices across the whole island.

 You can even fly direct from New Zealand as I did on my first trip, making it all the more appealing.
-Of course – price is not the only factor to consider but with great weather, incredible beaches, more tour and accommodation options in Oahu is easily the best island to visit in Hawaii for the first time!
+Of course – price is not the only factor to consider.
+Still, with great weather, incredible beaches, more tour, and accommodation options, Oahu is easily the best island to visit in Hawaii for the first time!

 Ok – so you have decided Oahu is the best island to visit in Hawaii for the first time – now you have to decide what to do in Oahu!
-Many people choose to stay for one week for their first trip to Hawaii so I have put together a few ideas of things you cannot miss in Oahu Hawaii for first-timers!
+Many people choose to stay for one week for their first trip to Hawaii, so I have put together a few ideas of things you cannot miss in Oahu Hawaii for first-timers!
 Hiking in Oahu is accessible and popular (for obvious reasons), but there is so much more to explore here.

-Go snorkeling at Three Tables Marine Reserve!
 This famous spot is located just off the Kamehameha Highway in North Shore and is famed for its marine life – for both divers and snorkelers.
-Entry is free and with many wading and tidal pools to explore it’s perfect for advanced swimmers or those who only want to go up to their knees.
-There are plenty of turtles to be spotted at the Three Tables Marine Reserve (a must see a highlight on your first trip to Hawaii!) but take care in the swell during the winter months.
+Entry is free, and with many wading and tidal pools to explore, it’s perfect for advanced swimmers or those who only want to go up to their knees.
+There are plenty of turtles to be spotted at the Three Tables Marine Reserve (a must-see a highlight on your first trip to Hawaii!) but take care in the swell during the winter months.

-See Turtles From The Honolulu Sea Wall Or Just Try Out Waikiki Snorkeling!
-Yes – if you decide not to go to the North Shore you can see turtles in Honolulu just off the sea-wall in front of the luxury Hilton Waikiki resort.
-If you’re brave you can even try some Waikiki snorkeling with turtles for a better look, but be careful not to touch or harass them as you will be in for a large fine!
+Yes – if you decide not to go to the North Shore, you can see turtles in Honolulu just off the sea-wall in front of the luxury Hilton Waikiki resort.
+If you’re brave, you can even try some Waikiki snorkeling with turtles for a better look, but be careful not to touch or harass them as you will be in for a hefty fine!

-Pay Your Respects To Those Who Passed In Pearl Harbour And Learn About Hawaii’s WW2 History! – It may not be ‘fun in the sun’ but no first trip to Hawaii would be complete without touring the Arizona Memorial, Aviation Museum, Battleship Missouri, and the Bowfin Submarine.
-Tours can be arranged in Honolulu or done independently but this is not something to be missed.
+It may not be ‘fun in the sun,’ but no first trip to Hawaii would be complete without touring the Arizona Memorial, Aviation Museum, Battleship Missouri, and the Bowfin Submarine.
+Tours can be arranged in Honolulu or done independently, but this is not something to be missed.

-Kick Back And Relax On The Famous Waikiki Beach! – No list of where to go in Hawaii would be complete without mentioning the glorious Waikiki Beach, where you can chill in the sun, dip into the ocean or partake in a wide variety of water sports here.
+No list of where to go in Hawaii would be complete without mentioning the glorious Waikiki Beach, where you can chill in the sun, dip into the ocean, or partake in a wide variety of water sports here.

-Endless hours were spent on this beautiful stretch of Aloha Paradise and are a large reason why I think Oahu is the best island to visit in Hawaii for the first time.
-Waikiki is actually also the center of the gay Hawaii scene; if you are interested in exploring this side of the city, here is a helpful travel gay Honolulu guide.
+Endless hours were spent on this beautiful stretch of Aloha Paradise and are a significant reason why I think Oahu is the best island to visit in Hawaii for the first time.
+Waikiki is also the center of the gay Hawaii scene; if you are interested in exploring this side of the city, here is a convenient LGBT travel Honolulu guide.

 All of this is yours to discover if you rent a car in Oahu and make a pact to get just a little bit lost!
-In time you will discover the best way to see Hawaii is however you want, but I do think a small house on the beach could be a great place to start!
+In time you will find the best way to see Hawaii is – well – however the hell you want.
+In saying this, a small house on the beach could be a great place to start!